Pedroo-Nietoo/Pedroo-Nietoo/README.md

 Enthusiast of the best backend & web development technologies.

-I'm a Full-Stack Developer with experience in AA.
-With over 3 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+I'm a Full-Stack Developer with over 3 years of experience.
+I've had the opportunity to work on various exciting projects and explore different technologies.
 Throughout my professional journey, I have developed efficient, innovative, and creative solutions, always focusing on performance and usability using technologies such as Java, Spring, TypeScript, Node.js, NestJS, Angular and others.

 ---